Study Leave Guidance for Foundation Doctors in Severn

 The following guiding principles were agreed following discussions and in agreement with the BMA in February 2022.

-5.1 Any requests for Professional Leave should be taken out of the days allocated to the existing study leave allowance.
+5.1 Any requests for Professional Leave should not be taken out of the days allocated to the existing study leave allowance.

 5.2 Leave for interview attendance should always be granted unless exceptional circumstances and the rota coordinators given as much notice as possible.